microsoft/flutter-dualscreen/README.md

 ## Usage

-To use this plugin, add sensors as a dependency in your pubspec.yaml file.
+To use this plugin, add `dual_screen` as a dependency in your pubspec.yaml file.

 This will allow you to import DualScreenInfo `import 'package:dual_screen/dual_screen.dart';`